A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: Preliminaries

-For later applications, we need some relatively less well-known elliptic regularity theory to linear systems.
-For the systems coupled by elliptic equations, different to the scalar case, we need the following elliptic conditions. \begin{defi} For a system of $m$ equations over domains in $\RR^n$, the matrix of coefficients $(A^{\alpha\beta}_{ij})^{1\leq\alpha,\beta\leq n}_{1\leq i,j\leq m}$ is said to satisfy \begin{itemize}
+For later applications, we need some elliptic regularity theory for linear systems.
+For coupled elliptic systems, unlike the scalar case, we need the following ellipticity conditions. \begin{defi} For a system of $m$ equations over domains in $\RR^n$, the matrix of coefficients $(A^{\alpha\beta}_{ij})^{1\leq\alpha,\beta\leq n}_{1\leq i,j\leq m}$ is said to satisfy \begin{itemize}

-\item the very strong ellipticity condition, or the Legendre condition, if there is a $\lambda>0$ such that
+\item the very strong ellipticity condition, or the \textbf{Legendre condition}, if there is a $\lambda>0$ such that

-\item the strong ellipticity condition, or the Legendre-Hadamard condition, if there is a $\lambda>0$ such that
+\item the strong ellipticity condition, or the \textbf{Legendre-Hadamard condition}, if there is a $\lambda>0$ such that